jeffThompson/CollisionDetection/MarkdownFiles/line-line.md

 	  return false;
 	}

 Based on a tutorial by [Paul Bourke](http://paulbourke.net/geometry/pointlineplane), who includes code to test if the lines are parallel and [coincident](http://mathworld.wolfram.com/CoincidentLines.html).
-Also based on [this post by Ibackstrom](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=geometry2).
+Also based on [this post by Ibackstrom](http://community.topcoder.com/tc?module=Static&d1=tutorials&d2=geometry2) and help from [Reddit](http://www.reddit.com/r/math/comments/36dt75/what_does_this_equation_solve_for/crd5mcc).